Period Renovation Auchenflower – National Trust Home

 A garage and basement level were placed substantially below ground.

-Given the existing homes dominate architectural character, the new extensions to the roof line are of a simple form in keeping with the existing house.
+Given the existing homes dominate architectural character, the new extensions to the roof line are of a simple form in keeping with the current house.

 Period Renovation and Modern Architectural Design

-The architectural detail of the new extension is representative of today’s architectural design philosophies and today’s building materials.
-Although the new extension is large it neither competes nor replicates the architectural style and detail of the original Heritage home.
-The wonderful traditional 1880’s classic Colonial Heritage which made this home worthy of inclusion on the Queensland Heritage Register remains in all its glory at the front of the home.
+The architectural detail of the new extension is representative of today’s architectural design philosophies and current building materials.
+Although the new expansion is large, it neither competes nor replicates the architectural style and detail of the original Heritage home.
+The traditional 1880s classic Colonial Heritage which made this home worthy of inclusion on the Queensland Heritage Register remains in all its glory at the front of the home.